hhas/SwiftAutomation/doc-source/3 understanding-apple-events.md

 * zero or more _parameters_ to the event handler that receives the event.

-[TO DO: 'descriptor', typed]

-Apple event datatypes include:

-* common scalar types such as booleans, integers, floats, strings, dates and file references

-* ordered lists

-* records (key-value lists where each key is an four-letter code)

-* object specifiers, used to construct _first-class queries_ (also known as _references_ in AppleScript), that identify objects within an application.
-These query objects are roughly comparable to XPath or CSS selectors.

-For example, when the user drag-n-drops a file onto TextEdit.app in the Finder, the Finder commands TextEdit to open that file by sending it an `aevt/odoc` event with a file reference as its main parameter:
+For example, when the user drag-n-drops one or more files onto TextEdit.app in the Finder, the Finder commands TextEdit to open that file by sending it an `aevt/odoc` event with a list of file identifiers as its direct parameter:

 ![Sending Apple event from Finder to TextEdit](finder_to_textedit_event.gif)